 - Are stored as cargo in an attachable trailer

-If a motorist fails to secure objects that are inside or on their vehicle, then those loose objects can cause accidents that result in injury or death.
+If a motorist fails to secure objects inside or on their vehicle, those loose objects can cause accidents that result in injury or death.
 If you were injured in such an accident, consider your options for financial recovery.

 For a free legal consultation with a Loose Objects Accidents lawyer serving Dallas, call 877-239-4878